 You must send an annual return (or update your details) every year if your charity is registered in England or Wales.

-Charity annual returns
+Charity annual returns and the register

 - how people can contact your charity